SharePoint/sp-dev-docs/docs/sp-add-ins/create-a-cloud-business-add-in-that-uses-the-sap-gateway.md

 #### For the PhotoListHelper.cs changes

 Add the picture update logic, which will delete the old picture item if one exists and then add a new picture item.
-Assign the StockNo of the new picture item, and at the same time set the FullImageUrl and ThumbnailUrl values to the new picture item.
+Assign the StockNo of the new picture item, and at the same time, set the FullImageUrl and ThumbnailUrl values to the new picture item.

 ```C#